aiotmlwtf/00/bibliography.md

 ### Flake, Gary William (1999) The Computational Beauty of Nature - Computer Explorations of Fractals, Chaos, Complex Systems, and Adaptation

-Oft cited book with a friendly introduction to the topic listed in the title.
+Oft cited book with a friendly introduction to the topics listed in the title.
 It tries to be witty with the quotes at the start of each chapter:

 *The point of philosophy is to start with something so simple as not to seem worth stating, and to end with something so paradoxical that no one will believe it.*
 Bertrand Russell